<?xml version="1.0" encoding="utf-8"?>

 (by &#699;Alika)

-Note: Willie K's P&#333; Hemolele (O Holy Night) is being used with permission by the Mountain Apple Company.
+Note: The original image used in this Christmas card with permission is copyright protected by Herb K&#257;ne.
+Please do not duplicate/distribute.
+Clip of P&#333; Hemolele (O Holy Night) used with permission by the Mountain Apple Company.
+Mahalo nui!

-It is interesting to note that the Polynesian migration to Hawai&#699;i was part of one of the most remarkable achievements of humanity: the discovery and settlement of the remote, widely scattered islands of the central Pacific.
+Context of Christmas card image: The Polynesian migration to Hawai&#699;i was part of one of the most remarkable achievements of humanity: the discovery and settlement of the remote, widely scattered islands of the central Pacific.
 The migration began before the birth of Christ.
 While Europeans were sailing close to the coastlines of continents before developing navigational instruments that would allow them to venture onto the open ocean, voyagers from Fiji, Tonga, and S&#257;moa began to settle islands in an ocean area of over 10 million square miles.
 The settlement took a thousand years to complete and involved finding and fixing in mind the position of islands, sometimes less than a mile in diameter on which the highest landmark was a coconut tree.
 By the time European explorers entered the Pacific Ocean in the 16th century almost all the habitable islands had been settled for hundreds of years.</itunes:summary>

 </item>